 The International Maritime Organization (IMO) set a deadline for the mandatory use of new low-sulfur fuels across the global maritime fleet.
 The new regulations will enter into effect on Jan.
 1, 2020, and are expected to become a major factor in the reduction of the environmental footprint of the world’s ocean freight carriers.

-Still, the IMO warned shipping companies about strict monitoring of their compliance with new regulations.
+Still, the IMO warned vehicle transportation companies about strict monitoring of their compliance with new regulations.

 Will that influence EasyHaul customers?